WolfpackPSS/wolfpackpss.github.io/_posts/2016-11-14-history-of-the-pack-heart-of-man.md

 Her crew consisted of three Visiri Capt'ns.

-Reformed slavers.
+They were reformed slavers.
 Hard men.
 They fought to reclaim their self-honor aboard her ship.

 Jessica had a piercing gaze.
-She could measure the mettle of a man over how he responded while held at gunpoint.
+She could measure the mettle of a man over how he responded while being held at gunpoint.

 Any slavers, who genuinely wished to repent of their misdeeds after their ship had been destroyed, were welcome among her crew.
 Any who did not, were welcome out the airlock.
 &nbsp;